conan-io/docs/tutorial/creating_packages/other_types_of_packages/toolchain_packages.rst

     [tool_requires]
     arm-toolchain/13.2

-In the process, the zlib requirement will be build for ARM 64 bit too if not yet available.
-Also, check that in the end we are checking the architecture of the output executable confirming that it's the intended 64 bit architecture.
+During this procedure, the zlib dependency will also be compiled for ARM 64-bit architecture if it hasn't already been.
+Additionally, it's important to verify the architecture of the resulting executable, confirming its alignment with the targeted 64-bit architecture.

 .. seealso::

     - :ref:`More info on settings_target<binary_model_extending_cross_build_target_settings>`
+    - :ref:`Cross-compile your applications using Conan<consuming_packages_cross_building_with_conan>`